How to create a simple Python Environment with Jupyter Notebook

 The Future is Fast: An Optional Boost with uv ⚡️

 For those who crave speed, there’s a new tool called uv.
-It’s an extremely fast Python package installer and resolver, written in Rust, that can serve as a drop-in replacement for pip.
+It’s an extremely fast Python package installer and project manager, written in Rust, that can replace pip and venv.

 • Why use it?
-Speed. uv can be 10-100x faster than pip, making environment creation and updates nearly instantaneous.
+Speed. uv can be 10-100x faster than pip + venv, making environment creation and dependency installation nearly instantaneous.

 source .venv/bin/activate